-Aerospace Engineering Engineering Mechanics Chemical Engineering Engineering Science Civil Engineering Geological Engineering Computer Engineering Geophysical Engineering Electrical Engineering Industrial Engineering Environmental Engineering Material Science Engineering Mechanical Engineering Metallurgical Engineering Applied Biology Mineral or Mining Engineering Applied Chemistry Nuclear Science and Engineering Applied Geophysics Operations Research with a major in engineering mathematics from Carroll College and a Bachelor of Science degree with a selected engineering major from the engineering school.
+Aerospace Engineering Biological Engineering Biomedical Engineering Chemical Engineering Civil Engineering Computer Engineering Electrical Engineering Engineering Mechanics Engineering Science Environmental Engineering Geological Engineering Geophysical Engineering Industrial Engineering Material Science Engineering Mechanical Engineering Metallurgical Engineering Mineral or Mining Engineering Nuclear Science and Engineering Operations Research Petroleum Engineering

-Biological Engineering Petroleum Engineering Under the 3-2 program, a student attends Carroll College for three years and then selects and transfers to one of seven affiliated engineering schools for two years of study.
-Upon successful completion of the five-year program, the student receives a Bachelor of Arts degree
+Under the 3-2 program, a student attends Carroll College for three years and then selects and transfers to one of seven affiliated engineering schools for two years of study.
+Upon successful completion of the five-year program, the student receives a Bachelor of Arts degree with a major in engineering mathematics from Carroll College and a Bachelor of Science degree with a selected engineering major from the engineering school.